 If used at all, blocking should be necessary, proportionate, and the best way of achieving the stated goals, based on independent evidence assessed by a court.
-It should respect fundamental rights such as freedom of expression.
+It should respect fundamental human rights such as freedom of expression.
 It should be transparent.
 And it should be implemented through a fair and clear legal process.
-So far, none of the government's proposals passes these tests.
+Censorship should not be implemented through "streamlined" quasi-judicial arrangements with ISPs.
+So far, none of the government's initiatives passes these tests.

 - Report inappropriate blocks on your mobile Internet to our website Blocked.org.uk.